ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 **After sales process**

 INSTALLATION
-- Preparatory works;
+- Advice for the preparatory civil works;
-- Receiving and checking the kit;
+- Receiving and checking the Minilift package kit;
 - Assembling the equipment;
 - Elaborating the performance tests;
 - Filling the feedback report;